 How to calculate debt-to-income ratio?

-Since your debt-to-income ratio is basically a comparison of the amount of money you put toward debt each month and your monthly income, you can calculate it quickly with three easy steps.
+Since your debt-to-income ratio is basically a comparison of the amount of money you put toward debt each month and your monthly income, you can calculate your DTI with three easy steps.

 - Monthly rent or mortgage payment